How to Guide: Social Media Lead

 5. Monitor accounts & platforms for rude, crude & suspicious activity

 More specific guidance on this to come later!
-However, if you see or experience any trolling comments or “bot”-esque response, please delete or take their comments down & report it to your Organizing Manager or Lyzz, Head of Communications!
+However, if you see or experience any trolling comments or “bot”-esque response, please delete or take their comments down & report it to your Organizing Manager or Lyzz, Director of Communications!

 Accessible Social Media: Alt Text!